 What if I have COVID-19 or need to care for a family member who has it?
 If you’ve received a diagnosis, are experiencing symptoms or are seeking a diagnosis – and you’re unemployed, partly unemployed or cannot work as a result – you will be covered.
 The same goes if you must care for a member of your family or household who has received diagnosis.

-Short-term rentals are seen as businesses, and states are willing to offer assistance during these difficult times where cancellations are high and income is low.
+While many communities are still working towards uniform regulation, short-term rentals are seen as businesses, and states are willing to offer assistance during these difficult times where cancellations are high and income is low.

 Following the $250M initiative to support hosts impacted by cancellations, Airbnb has determined the following guidelines under their Extenuating Circumstances Policy for reservations booked on or before March 14 with a check-in between March 14 and May 31.

 From Airbnb website: